 Knowing the difference between an agreement and a contract could save your business.

-Although you could draft a contract yourself and take it to an attorney, you’ll save more time and money when you use the right content management tool filled with legally binding templates.
+Although you could draft a contract yourself and take it to an attorney, you’ll save more time and money when you use the right document workflow solution, together with legally binding templates.

-To take advantage of PandaDoc incredible contract templates, agreement templates, and 750+ other fully-customizable templates, sign up for a free 14-day trial with us today.
+To take advantage of PandaDoc’s incredible contract templates, agreement templates, and 750+ other fully-customizable templates, sign up for a free 14-day trial with us today.